 We are at ECMAScript 6 (Officially: ECMAScript 2015), also known as ES6.

-In 1995 Netscape made the best browser in the world and have received market dominance.so they thought the browser/server combination as a new kind of distributed operating system.
+In 1995 Netscape made the best browser in the world and has received market dominance.
+So they thought the browser/server combination as a new kind of distributed operating system.
 Browsers had the potential to let developers reach users on any platform such as Windows, Mac, or Linux .but the missing contents were a programming language.
 What Netscape wanted was a language to complement Java that would appeal to beginning programmers.